 When buying bats of this caliber, it pays off to know who made them.
 After all, in the sporting industry, using a bat that was produced by a trusted manufacturer will ensure that you get the level of performance needed to hit those home runs and bring the trophy home for your team.

 Easton Sports was incorporated in 1985 by Jim Easton.
-Ever since its inception, the company has strived to produce the best bats on the market that combine durability, performance, and the signature pop all in one swing.
+Ever since its inception, the company has strived to produce the best bats on the market that combine durability, performance, and signature pop all in one swing.

 The 30-inch variant weighs in at 20 oz.
-If you want something slightly longer than the shortest option then you could go for the 31-inch variant that weighs 21 oz.
-There are also variants available for the 32 and 33-inch barrel lengths for the mid-tier sizes — weighing in at 22 and 23 oz. respectively.
+If you want something slightly longer than the shortest option, then you could go for the 31-inch variant that weighs 21 oz.
+There are also variants available for the 32 and 33-inch barrel lengths for the mid-tier sizes—weighing in at 22 and 23 oz, respectively.

 Finally, the longest barrel that you can get on your Easton Ghost is a 34-inch model that weighs in at 24 oz.

-You might be worried that, like with other bats, the price will grow steeper and steeper as you increase the barrel length, but you’ll be happy to know that the price of the bat remains constant regardless of which size you go for allowing you free choice without burning a hole in your wallet.
+You might be worried that, like with other bats, the price will grow steeper and steeper as you increase the barrel length, but you’ll be happy to know that the price of the bat remains constant regardless of which size you choose, allowing you free choice without burning a hole in your wallet.

-Getting a premium bat that was built for home runs is all well and good, but it won’t be very useful if that product isn’t certified by major associations.
+Getting a premium bat that was built for home runs is all well and good, but it won’t be beneficial if that product isn’t certified by major associations.
 That being said, you’ll be happy to know that this bat is approved for use by pretty much every board you can think of.
 Let’s start with the obvious question, is it USSSA-approved?

 The answer is a resounding yes!
 The United States Specialty Sports Association approves all Easton bats for use.
 It’s also certified by the Allen Sports Association, Norman Showcase Academy, and Impact Sports Academy.

 Plan on using this bat in an overseas tournament?
-You won’t face any problems there either as it has been officially certified by the International Softball Federation extending its reach considerably in comparison to other bats.
+You won’t face any problems there either, as it has been officially certified by the International Softball Federation, extending its reach considerably in comparison to other bats.

 Balanced Swing Weight

-If you prefer end-loaded bats then it’s worth noting that this bat has a balanced swing weight.
+If you prefer end-loaded bats, then it’s worth noting that this bat has a balanced swing weight.
 That being said, I personally prefer balanced bats like the Easton Ghost over end-loaded ones.

-I know it’s a pretty controversial topic but at least hear my logic out.
+I know it’s a pretty controversial topic, but at least hear my logic out.
 While you won’t get that arc that you notice with end-loaded bats, balanced weights will allow you to swing faster — which can translate to more power if you use proper technique.